btqdesign/axity-v1/wp-content/plugins/wp-image-zoooom/readme.txt

 = Does it work with caching plugins ? =
 Yes

-= If I have Visual Composer installed, how do I apply the zoom? = You can apply the zoom on the Single Image element from Visual Composer.
-See the following [screenshot](https://ps.w.org/wp-image-zoooom/assets/screenshot-7.jpg).

 = The zoom will show up only on the first image on my WooCommerce gallery = The zoom should work fine with all the images on the default WooCommerce gallery, but some themes replace entirely the gallery with a [Owl Carousel](https://owlcarousel2.github.io/OwlCarousel2/) or a another gallery/carousel/slider.
 Note that this plugin doesn't change the gallery, it only tries to add a zoom to the present gallery and we cannot guarantee compatibility with each gallery/carousel/slider implementation out there.